-Living with mild hearing loss
+Mild hearing loss

 Hearing aids for mild hearing loss

 There is good news for hearing aid wearers with mild hearing loss.
 First, you will have more choices of hearing aid types and styles available to you compared with someone whose hearing loss has progressed to the point of being severe to profound.
 You may be able to wear smaller hearing aids, too.
-Because your hearing aids don't need to put out as much sound, they will require less frequent battery changes compared to someone who needs powerful devices.

-People who first discover a hearing loss wait an average of 7 years to seek help with hearing aids.
+People who first discover a hearing loss wait an average of seven years to seek help with hearing aids.
 During this time, the hearing loss progresses, and the brain "forgets" how to hear sound properly.
 People who procrastinate too long become less able to understand speech over time.
 Catching a hearing loss when it is mild gives you the best chance for success with hearing aids and rehabilitation now and in the future.

 The first step to better hearing is to schedule an appointment with a hearing healthcare professional for a hearing evaluation.
 This initial test acts as a baseline for future examinations so your professional can accurately monitor your hearing health going forward.
 Get started by visiting our professional directory to find a hearing aid clinic near you.